University of Waterloo

-My research seeks to sharpen the contact between experimental data and our basic theoretical understanding of Nature.
-Below are summarized three of my primary interests: understanding the implications of TeV-scale data for physics beyond the Standard Model, probing new physics very weakly coupled to ordinary matter, and developing a framework in which to test the Lorentz-transformation properties of massless particles.
+Below are summarized three of my specific interests: understanding the implications of Large Hadron Collider data for physics beyond the Standard Model; probing new physics very weakly coupled to ordinary matter, and exploring the symmetry properties of Nature's long-range forces, electromagnetism and gravity.

 The ATLAS and CMS experiments at the Large Hadron Collider are exploring particle interactions at higher energies and shorter distances than ever before.
 Not only have these experiments discovered the Higgs boson, the capstone of the Standard Model, but they are also searching for new physical phenomena at high energy which may help us to resolve the hierarchy problem.
 With collaborators, I have developed the "simplified model" approach to characterizing the results of these searches and explored new searches to find new-physics scenarios that escape more conventional missing-energy-based searches.